MichaelJOHare/bubbletea-ssh-manager/README.md

 # Step 5: Copy .bash_profile, .bashrc, and .profile files

-This is entirely optional, they just have some changes like allowing you to type vmsmenu at the command prompt instead of having to launch the .exe directly.
+This is optional, they just have some changes like allowing you to type vmsmenu at the command prompt instead of having to launch the .exe directly.
 If you want, you can download Go and build/install this yourself and not worry about it (although you might run into $PATH issues).

 <br>